 For daily wit & wisdom, sign up for the Almanac newsletter.

-If you suffer from spring allergies, you know that they hit hard around March and April when the trees and plants release pollen.
-Find out if you have seasonal allergy symptoms plus here are the proven home remedies to treat seasonal allergies.
+Ah-choo!
+Spring allergies hit hard around March and April when the trees and plants release pollen.
+Find out if your symptoms are from seasonal allergies and discover a few natural home remedies to find relief fast.

 In springtime, trees as well as some grasses and weeds release tiny grains into the air to fertilize other plants.
 When they get into the nose of someone who’s allergic, their body sees the pollen as a danger and triggers histamines that lead to runny nose, watery eyes, sneezing, itchy nose and eyes, and puffy eyes.